 But this doesn’t mean that you’re doomed to keep having them at work.
 Instead, imagine that panic attacks are big signals from your body – your emotional body in particular – that are begging you to pay attention to something.

-If you would like help working through whatever this “something” may be for you personally and/or if you’re interested in learning even more tools and tips to cope with and eliminate panic attacks, please reach out to us.
+If you would like help working through whatever this “something” may be for you personally and/or if you’re interested in learning even more tools and tips to cope with and eliminate panic attacks, please book a complimentary consult call to find the right therapist for your specific situation.

 We would love to support you.